VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 Mocking the same activity for a second time is as fast as the baseline.

 #### Summary
-Mockito slows you down whenever you mock a type for a first time.
+Mockito slows you down whenever you mock a type for the first time.
 The more complex class is, the more time it takes to mock.
 The time Mockito takes doesn't seem critical even for a large core base.
 1000 unit tests * 250ms = 4 minutes.